 Is there a future in affiliate marketing?

 Is affiliate Marketing dead?
 Below are the 7 most neglected hacks affiliates fail at.
 It is the reason so many people throw the towel in on their dreams.

-Which is a shame, because they have turned their back on an amazingly, powerful life changing opportunity, possibly to stay with the tried and true wage slave 9-5 or 6-6 position they know so well.
+This is a shame because they have turned their back on an amazingly, powerful life-changing opportunity, possibly to stay with the tried and true wage slave 9-5 or 6-6 position they know so well.

 As for the other commonly asked question: Is Affiliate Marketing still Worth it,?